-The following interview with The Last Defense is with the main spokesperson of Ukraine's Borotba Party, Sergey Kirichuk.
-Borotba is "a left-wing, antifascist Ukrainian political party fighting for the solidarity of Ukrainians".

-The interview addresses the oligarchical forces and right-wing groups operating in Kiev, including Svoboda, EuroMaidan and Right Sector.
-It analyses the players and pawns of the current Ukrainian Parliament (Rada), and discusses possible outcomes of the crisis.
+The following is a transcript of our interview with Sergey Kirichuk of the Borotba Party, a left-wing, antifascist Ukrainian political party fighting for the solidarity of Ukrainians.
+We discuss the oligarchic forces and right-wing groups operating in Kyiv such as Svoboda, Euromaidan, and Right Sector, go over the players and pawns of the current Ukrainian Parliament (Rada), and discuss the possible outcomes of the crisis.
 You can listen to the full interview here.